Yefym707/Game/README.md

 from a shuffled deck.
 Cards are not returned until the deck is exhausted, mirroring a physical board game's event system.
 Fallen survivors do not stay down—any player who dies will rise again as a zombie at that spot.
-Events can alter the next round’s pace – a storm might reduce everyone to one action while an adrenaline rush grants an extra move.
+Events can alter the next round’s pace – a storm might cut your available actions while an adrenaline rush grants an extra move.
 Friendly survivors may appear with supplies or medkits and, if there’s room, may even join your group.
 The wind can momentarily lift the fog to reveal unexplored tiles.
 A wandering trader may offer a medkit in exchange for two supplies.
 Rain muffles sound so noise tokens are less likely to draw zombies in the following round.
 Heatwaves parch the survivors, causing extra hunger loss next turn.
-A sudden blizzard both muffles noise and limits everyone to a single action with reduced visibility on the next turn.
+A sudden blizzard both muffles noise and limits everyone to fewer actions with reduced visibility on the next turn.
 Occasional earthquakes may raise or crumble rubble walls, reshaping the paths ahead.
 Exploring may also uncover special locations.
 Pharmacies (`M`) have a high chance of yielding medkits while armories (`W`) are the best spots to find weapons.
 Hidden traps